eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 }
 ```

 The [Using Rule metadata](#using-rule-metadata) example shows how to use the `data` object in a custom formatter.
-See the [Working with Rules](https://eslint.org/docs/developer-guide/working-with-rules) page for more information about the `Rule` object.
+See the [Working with Rules](https://eslint.org/docs/developer-guide/working-with-rules) page for more information about rules.

 ## Packaging the Custom Formatter